-JoAnn M. Martin, 54, has served as a director of the Company since June 2001.
+JoAnn M. Martin, 55, has served as a director of the Company since June 2001.
 Ms. Martin was elected President and Chief Executive Officer of Ameritas Life Insurance Corp., an insurance and financial services company, in July 2005.
-From April 2003 to July 2005, she served Ameritas Life Insurance Corp.

-as President and Chief Operating Officer.
+From April 2003 to July 2005, she served Ameritas Life Insurance Corp. as President and Chief Operating Officer.
 Prior thereto, Ms. Martin served as Senior Vice President and Chief Financial Officer of Ameritas for more than the last five years.
-In January 2009, Ms. Martin was elected President and Chief Operating Officer of Ameritas Holding Company and UNIFI Mutual Holding Company (previously named Ameritas Acacia Mutual Holding Company), where she had served as Executive Vice President and Chief Financial Officer for more than the last five years.
+In April 2009, Ms. Martin was elected President and Chief Executive Officer of Ameritas Holding Company and UNIFI Mutual Holding Company (previously named Ameritas Acacia Mutual Holding Company), where she had served as Executive Vice President and Chief Financial Officer for more than the last five years.
 Ms. Martin has served as an officer of Ameritas and/or its affiliates since 1988.
-Ms. Martin is also a director of Ameritas Life Insurance Corp.
-Separate Account LLVL, Kaneritas Life Insurance Corp.
-Separate Account LLVL, Ameritas Life Insurance Corp.
-Separate Account LLVL, Kaneritas Life Insurance Corp.
-Separate Account LLVL, Ameritas Life Insurance Corp.
-Separate Account LLVL, Ameritas Life Insurance Corp.
-Separate Account LLVA, Calvert Asset Management Company and several of its subsidiaries, the Saint Elizabeth Regional Medical Center, the Lincoln Chamber of Commerce and the Omaha Branch of the Federal Reserve Bank of Kansas City.
+Ms. Martin also serves as a director of Ameritas Life Insurance Corp.
+Separate Account LLVL (since 2003), Ameritas Life Insurance Corp.
+Separate Account LLVL (since 2003), Ameritas Life Insurance Corp.
+Separate Account LLVA (since 2003), Calvert Asset Management Company (since 2007), the Lincoln Chamber Economic Development Corp. and the Omaha Branch of the Federal Reserve Bank of Kansas City.
+Ms. Martin's financial background as a former certified public accountant and as the former Chief Financial Officer and current President and Chief Executive Officer of a large mutual insurance company as well as her leadership experiences as a director of the Omaha Branch of the Federal Reserve Bank of Kansas City and numerous other organizations, led to the conclusion that she should serve as a director of the Company.

-Paul C. Schorr III, 72, has served as a director of the Company since February 1998.
+Paul C. Schorr III, 73, has served as a director of the Company since February 1998.
 Mr. Schorr has been the President and Chief Executive Officer of ComCor Holding Inc., an electrical contractor specializing in construction consulting services, since 1987.
-Mr. Schorr is also a director of Western Sizzlin Corp. and Ameritas Life Insurance Corp.
+Mr. Schorr also has served as a director of Ameritas Life Insurance Corp. for more than the last five years and was a director of Western Sizzlin Corp. until 2006.
+Mr. Schorr's background as an owner and manager of what the Company believes is one of the largest electrical contractors in the United States and his experiences as a director of several other entities led to the conclusion that he should serve as a director of the Company.